Table of Contents

 There’s a baseline cost to acquire new customers.
 To scale and grow, you need to be able to support that cost.
 Using conversion rate and AOV, you can better understand if the brand has a strong enough product-market fit to support growth.

 Early on, it can be difficult to find product-market fit.
 It’s the reason why so many e-commerce brands stall at this point in their journey.
 Convincing consumers to purchase from your website requires patience and resilience.

-At this stage, it’s imperative that you focus on delivering an exceptional customer experience, with the goal of building early brand loyalists.
-You should regularly be engaging with your customers and asking them questions - Why did you purchase from us?
+At this stage, you must focus on delivering an exceptional customer experience to build early brand loyalists.
+You should regularly engage with your customers and ask them questions: Why did you purchase from us?
 What could we have done better?
 What would convince you to buy more?

-You should learn as much as you can and try to understand your customer and their motivators.
+You should learn as much as possible and try to understand your customers and their motivators.
 Knowing this will be key to success in the next stage of growth.

 Stage 2: Building initial brand awareness.

 Once you’ve proven that people will purchase from you, it’s time to introduce the brand to more customers.
 Your goal is to start building brand awareness.